dhutapratama/docs/queues.md

 <a name="sharing-lock-keys"></a>
 #### Sharing Lock Keys Across Job Classes

 By default, the `WithoutOverlapping` middleware will only prevent overlapping jobs of the same class.
 So, although two different job classes may use the same lock key, they will not be prevented from overlapping.
-However, you can instruct Laravel to apply the key across job classes using the `shared` method:
+However, you can instruct Lets to apply the key across job classes using the `shared` method:

 ```php
 use Illuminate\Queue\Middleware\WithoutOverlapping;